CROTON FREE LIBRARY

-April/May – Collects reports delivered at the Annual Meeting and in Shelf Life
+April/May – Collects relevant information from reports delivered at the Annual Meeting and in Shelf Life newsletter

 The Croton Free Library’s overall goal is to maintain the high quality of service to the community we have established over the years, and to improve and innovate, even as we continue to maintain that quality on a daily basis.

 Our goals match those of libraries with a similar proﬁle: a small library serving an educated suburban community with many school-aged children.
 We enjoy widespread support from our patrons, who have for many years covered, or very nearly covered, our operations with tax monies, donations, and other sources.
 We have also been fortunate to receive grants and bequests that provide us with an endowment for capital projects and other non-operational costs.

 In support of our stated mission, our general service goals focus on four areas: Accessibility, Facility, Sustainability and Visibility.

 ACCESSIBILITY: BE OPEN TO ALL AND OFFER SERVICES, MATERIALS, PROGRAMMING AND SPACE IN A WELCOMING MANNER

 - To optimize patron access to and uses of Library resources by staying open weekdays, weekends, and evenings and by participating in the Westchester Library System’s internet service system and interlibrary loan system and other technology systems

 - To welcome teen-aged users with age-appropriate and interest-appropriate space, materials and programs